-Furniture removing is a daunting task, especially when you have many precious fragile items at home, like picture frames that need to be packed for storage or house removals.
+A furniture removal is a daunting task, especially when you have many precious fragile items at home, like picture frames that need to be packed for storage or house removals.
 Photo frames need a lot of care because of their delicate nature.
 Here are some immensely helpful tips to ensure that your pictures always remain your best memories.
+Below is a summary of how to pack a picture and its frames the right way

-The main packing supplies you need to pack pictures are a mirror box, packing paper, bubble wrap, packing tape, and a blanket.
+The main packing supplies you need to pack pictures are:

 Your mirror box should be around 30% bigger than the frame you want to pack inside.
 If you have smaller picture frames, you can add more than one in each box after wrapping them separately.
 The next step is to place the frame glass-side down against your packing paper.
 Stretch a layer of it around to the back to cover the entire frame.
 This should make you feel like you are wrapping Christmas gifts for loved ones, so you should be a pro.